 Eric Rockwell (Music) is a musician, teacher, dramatist, and award-winning composer of several critically-acclained musicals.
 His work has been produced Off Broadway, regionally, and internationally.
 A 2004 Drama Desk nominee for Best Music, Eric composed the score and co-wrote the book to The Musical of Musicals (the Musical!) which, after two years of performances in New York, went on to have success on London's West End.
 Eric has composed the scores to several musicals for children, including Golly Gee Whiz and Up To You; both shows were honored with a National Youth Theatre award for Outstanding Original Musical.
 Other scores created for young audiences at TADA! in New York City include The Trials of Alice in Wonderland, The History Mystery, and Princess Phooey.
 Eric is an alumnus of the BMI/Lehman Engel Musical Theater Workshop, and recently completed the music for the world premiere production of Meet Your Mountain, the Rockwell & Rose musical based on the story of the Donner Party. www.EricRockwell.com

-Margaret Rose (Lyrics) is an alumna of the BMI/Lehman Engel Musical Theater Workshop, where she and Eric developed their score for A Little Princess.
+Margaret Rose (Lyrics) is an alumna of the BMI/Lehman Engel Musical Theater Workshop, where she and Eric developed their score for A Little Princess, and began their work on Meet Your Mountain.
 Her lyrics have been heard in several TADA! shows (The History Mystery, The Prop Shop, Super Holiday World, Everything About Camp, and more), and have been performed at the White House.
 As a director, Margaret directed New York City productions of classic American musicals, including Oklahoma!, Carousel, The Most Happy Fella, The Music Man, The Pajama Game, and The Apple Tree.
 With Eric, Margaret wrote and directed The Prop Shop for TADA!
 Youth Theater in NYC, several musical revues for the Timbers Dinner Theater in Pennsylvania, and the off-Off Broadway comic delight, Don't Touch That Dial (MAC Award Nominee).
 Margaret, a member of the Dramatists Guild, writes "Rose Petals," a blog about musical theater (writing it, directing it, and loving it) at bymargaretrose.com.

 William J. Brooke